 Labuan Bajo (2 nights)

-Labuan Bajo is a city located in the eastern part of Flores and the nearest to the Komodo National Park.
+Labuan Bajo is a city located in the Western part of Flores and the nearest to the Komodo National Park.
 This will be our first exciting destination.
 The city itself is nothing special with one crowded tourist street where all the travel agencies are and a few nice waterfalls around but that does not matter as our goal is to explore the Komodo National Parks and this is the best place to do so.

 Spend the first day walking around the tourist street to find an agency that offers you a 2-days 1-night cruise around the Komodo Island for 800,000 IDR and no more.
 This should include snorkeling gear and all the meals on the boat.
 For the national park entrance fee, you will have to pay separately and it should be around 150,000 IDR.

 For more information about which cruise to pick, how many days and what to consider, check out my complete guide on cruising around the Komodo Islands.

 Komodo Islands (1 night)